section-engineering-education/engineering-education/content/articles/job-scheduling-with-django-cron/index.md

 ### Prerequisites
 To follow along with this tutorial, you should meet the following requirements.
-- An understanding of the Python programming language.
+- Have an understanding of the Python programming language.
 - A pre-installed IDE, preferably [Visual Studio Code](https://code.visualstudio.com/download).
 - A pre-installed API tester, preferably [Postman](https://www.postman.com/downloads/).
 - [Python 3.x](https://python.org) installed.
 - An understanding of [Django 3](https://docs.djangoproject.com/en/3.2/).
+- How `django_cron` works.
+- Jobs scheduling automation with the `django_cron` library.

 ### Objectives
 In this tutorial, we will be learning jobs scheduling automation with `django_cron` in a Python application.
-In addition, you will learn and apply the following to your project.
+In addition, we will learn and apply the following to an example Python project.

-- How `django_cron` works.
-- Jobs scheduling automation with the `django_cron` library.

 ### Overview of job scheduling
-Every repeated tasks that are carried out in the background are referred to as `jobs` in software development.
-Job scheduling deals with the execution of various tasks by ensuring the connection of system applications.
+Every repeated task that is carried out in the background is referred to as `jobs` in software development.
+Job scheduling deals with the execution of these various tasks by ensuring the connection of system applications.

 There are many schedulers which are used in industries.
 This is based on the kind of company requirement.
 For instance, Oracle FLEXCUBE FCJ uses the two types of jobs schedulers named `Quartz` and `Flux`.